Pippa Crerar: Career

 Senior Labour MP Margaret Hodge added: "That evidence might not have been available but for the revelations first made by Pippa Crerar, so I pay tribute to Pippa for her work as one of the most talented journalists of our time.

 In March 2022, the British Journalism Review said of Crerar: "Our profession should ultimately be about only one thing: fearless truth-telling and truthful reporting, regardless of the consequences.
 She's shown how the job should be done, and in the process played a major role in turning the Mirror back into a paper of which its legendary campaigning boss Hugh Cudlipp could feel proud".

 Crerar became political editor of The Guardian in August 2022, succeeding Heather Stewart.

-In November 2022, Crerar reported that Rishi Sunak used a private GP practice that offered consultations for £250, against a backdrop of ongoing disputes over NHS pay.
-In January 2023, she revealed the prime minister was looking at a one-off cash offer to try to end the nurses' strike.
+In November 2022, Crerar reported that prime minister Rishi Sunak used a private GP practice that offered consultations for £250, against a backdrop of ongoing disputes over NHS pay.
+In January 2023, she revealed that Sunak was looking at a one-off cash offer to try to end the nurses' strike.

 The day before the budget in March 2023, she was leaked the Chancellor's "rabbit out of the hat": that he was planning to announce a £4bn expansion of free childcare.

 Crerar has garnered recognition for her investigative journalism, notably in November 2022 when she reported that Gavin Williamson instructed a senior Ministry of Defence civil servant to "slit your throat", prompting Williamson's resignation from his government position.

 Later that month, she wrote that officials had been offered "respite or a route out" amid bullying fears when Dominic Raab returned to the Ministry of Justice.
-It was the first in a series of exclusives about the deputy prime minister's behaviour across several Whitehall departments that resulted in an official investigation, which in April 2023 found him guilty of bullying, forcing him to stand down.
+It was the first in a series of exclusives about Raab's behaviour across several Whitehall departments that resulted in an official investigation, which in April 2023 found him guilty of bullying, forcing him to stand down.

 In September 2025, Crerar joined ITV's Peston programme as co-host, replacing Anushka Asthana, who left ITV to join Channel 4.
 Crerar will continue in her role as Political Editor of The Guardian.